Doctor of Physical Therapy Program

 *Subject to change

 The Department of Physical Therapy serves students, the public, the profession, and the University by educating highly skilled and compassionate doctors of physical therapy.
 Our graduates provide patient-centered care using evidence-informed practice to transform society and the experience of care in diverse communities.
-We are dedicated to advancing the profession through a commitment to life-long learning, critically reflective practice, scholarship, service, and socially responsible action on behalf of patients, the public, and the profession.
+We are dedicated to advancing the profession through a commitment to lifelong learning, critically reflective practice, scholarship, service, and socially responsible action on behalf of patients, the public, and the profession.

 Samuel Merritt University DPT graduates are prepared to: